 Maybe you’re thinking about trying a filler for the first time or you have had injectables more times than you can count.
-It’s tempting to save money and buy a filler or injectable (like Botox or Dysport) on Groupon (or like discount sites) because the price is too hard to resist, but have you ever stopped to think why it’s being offered so cheaply?
-You should.
+It’s tempting to save money and buy a filler or injectable (like Botox or Dysport) on Groupon (or like discount sites) because the price is too hard to resist.
+But have you ever stopped to think why it’s being offered so cheaply?
+You should think before you use a Groupon discount for cosmetic fillers and injectables.

-Why You Should Never Buy Fillers & Injectables on Groupon
+Why You Should Never Buy Face Filler Injections on Groupon

 DO YOU KNOW WHAT YOU’RE PAYING FOR?